Commercial leases and COVID-19 FAQs

 Not for profit organisations only need to demonstrate a 15 per cent decline in turnover, compared with a corresponding month or quarter in 2019.

-The eligible entity and decline in turnover tests are the same as the tests for JobKeeper.
+The qualifying entity and decline in turnover tests are the same as the tests for JobKeeper.
+Certain businesses are excluded from the provisions under the qualifying entity test for JobKeeper, including foreign governments and companies for which a liquidator has been appointed.

 The $50 million annual turnover threshold applies to franchises at the franchisee level, and to retail corporate groups at the group level (rather than at the individual retail outlet level).